 OmniFocus observes which other copies of the app you are using to sync your database, and shortly after all of your devices with OmniFocus have updated to a version compatible with the new database format, the Migration window gives the green light to make the transition to the new database format.
 Here’s an example of the type of Migration prompt you may see, from our first database format change in OmniFocus 2.6 for Mac and OmniFocus 2.15 for iOS, which added support for end-to-end encryption:

 Choose Migrate Database, and voilà!
 OmniFocus syncs your database in the new format to all of your devices.
-If you choose Later on the Mac, you’ll be prompted to migrate again in one day (and you can always use the Migrate Database… from the OmniFocus File menu item to migrate sooner).
+If you choose Later on the Mac, or dismiss the prompt with Done on iOS, you’ll be prompted to migrate again in one day.
+Alternatively, if you dismissed the prompt but later change your mind, or if you don’t want to wait to be prompted to migrate, you can use Migrate Database… from the OmniFocus for Mac File menu item or OmniFocus for iOS Settings to migrate sooner.

 Disconnecting Older Versions

 OmniFocus will let you know if you have old versions of OmniFocus that need to be removed from syncing before you can migrate.
 This might include older copies of OmniFocus that were installed on a device that you’ve since updated.
 If you’ve verified that OmniFocus has been updated but an old entry is still showing up for that device during migration, it’s safe to manually remove the entry.
 All versions of OmniFocus include a list of clients, where these stale entries may appear as duplicates:

 - On Mac, there’s a Show Clients button at the bottom of the Migration window–this button opens the Sync Devices sheet, where you can select duplicate entries and remove them using the Unregister button.
 The entry for the current device (the one you shouldn’t remove) appears in bold.